 I love curtains – they finish off a room

 Certain windows need full curtains – hanging gracefully at your sitting room window enhancing the height of the room and generally looking rather lovely.
 A word of warning though – never let curtains overwhelm a room, they should simply enhance it.
-Here, I’ve combined a little pattern on pattern – as you know, it’s not something I often try but the Prisma collection of weaves has been so cleverly designed by Linwood’s creative team to mix and match I couldn’t resist.
+Here, we've combined a little pattern on pattern – as you know, it’s not something I often try but the Small Prints collection of linens has been so cleverly designed by Linwood’s creative team to mix and match I couldn’t resist.
 The patterns all work together wonderfully because each supports the other.
-The sofa fabric picks up the orange in the wonderful geometric design of the curtains and we painted the legs of the sofa to match the fabrics and the terracotta walls.
-I know that seems a rather strange idea – especially if the sofa is new – but I’ve been doing it for years.
-The single cushion – sitting rather regally in the centre – finishes everything off.
-It’s subtle; not jarring and brash.